rodionovsasha/ArmstrongNumbers/README.md

 # Armstrong Numbers
 Implementation of the Armstrong numbers (https://en.wikipedia.org/wiki/Narcissistic_number) search algorithm on Java.

 The number S consists of M digits, for example, S = 370 and M (number of digits) = 3.
-It is necessary to implement the logic of the method, which must be among natural numbers less than N (long) to find all numbers, satisfying the following criterion: the number S is equal to the sum of its digits raised to the power of M. The program must return all such numbers in ascending order.
+It is necessary to implement the logic of the method, which must be among natural numbers less than N (long) to find all numbers, satisfying the following criterion:
+the number S is equal to the sum of its digits raised to the power of M. The program must return all such numbers in ascending order.

 Example of the number:
 370 = 3 * 3 * 3 + 7 * 7 * 7 + 0 * 0 * 0
 8208 = 8 * 8 * 8 * 8 + 2 * 2 * 2 * 2 + 0 * 0 * 0 * 0 + 8 * 8 * 8 * 8
 The execution time must not be more then 10 seconds and used memory limit is 50 mb.

 # Hardware
-8 x Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz
+4 x Intel(R) Core(TM) i5 CPU 760 @ 2.80GHz
+Memory: 15.7 GiB of RAM
 # Output v1 (java 7)
 Execution time: 2234ms
 Used memory: 5mb
 # Output v2 (java 8 + stream API)
 Execution time: 2135ms
 Used memory: 4mb
 # Output v3 (java.math.BigInteger)
 Execution time: 2m33s
 Used memory: 94mb

 1. 1
 2. 2